 COLAs are calculated as half of the average five-year investment return less five percentage points, with a minimum of 0% and a maximum of 2%, not compounded.
-Group D retirees, who terminated after the effective date of the 2017 Legislation, will receive COLAs in the future.
+Group D retirees who terminated after the effective date of the 2017 Legislation will receive COLAs in the future.
 For employees who are participating in DROP, COLAs will be delayed until the earlier of their age at retirement or age 62 as of January 1 of the year in which the increase is made.

-13. Contribution Rates. (all rates occur as of the first full pay period on or after the applicable effective date)
+13. Contribution Rates (all rates occur as of the first full pay period on or after the applicable effective date)

+a.
+Members

-- a.
-Members Effective July 1, 2017, 7% of salary for Group A members, 2% of salary for Group B members and 2% of salary for Group D members.
-For Group D, beginning January 1, 2018, in addition to the 2%, employees contribute 1% to a notional account that will be credited with the DROP Credit interest.
-Effective July 1, 2018, the total contribution increases to 8% of salary for Group A members and 4% of salary for Group B members. - b.
-City Beginning in 1993, the rate required to fund the Retirement Fund on an actuarial reserve basis.
-However, effective September 1, 1999, the minimum contribution rate is equal to the greater of 10% of covered payroll or twice the contribution rate a Group A member is required to make by statute.
-Under the ARM&CA between the Board and the City of Houston, the City will contribute the greater of \$108.5 million or 21.36% of payroll in fiscal year 2013.
-Contributions in future fiscal years increase by the greater of \$10 million or 2% of payroll over the prior year's rate until such time that the City's contribution rate equals the actuarially determined contribution rate.
+Effective July 1, 2017, 7% of salary for Group A members, 2% of salary for Group B members and 2% of salary for Group D members.
+For Group D, beginning January 1, 2018, in addition to the 2%, employees contribute 1% to a notional account that will be credited with the DROP Credit interest converted to a bi-weekly rate.
+Effective July 1, 2018, the total contribution increases to 8% of salary for Group A members and 4% of salary for Group B members.

+b.
+City